Do you think that your deck needs repair? Maybe it’s been out in the elements for many years, and you believe that it could use a touch-up.

 Maybe you want to get the deck more in tune with your backyard’s theme.
 Consider many different options and reach out to a deck repair company to see what they would recommend.

 5. Your Deck Is Nailed to Your House

 If the deck came with your home when you purchased it, you might wonder how old the deck is.

 One of the biggest telltale signs is going underneath your deck and inspecting how the builder connected it to the house.

 You should hope to find it connected by nuts and bolts.
 They’re a strong and reliable option that all deck builders now use.

-However, if you find that your deck was nailed into the house, then your deck is much older than you thought.
-That method is no longer used by deck builders because it isn't as reliable.
+However, if you find that your deck was nailed into the house, your deck is much older than you thought.
+Deck builders no longer use that method because it isn’t as reliable.